ptvrdy/dcat-us-v1.1-parser/README.md

 ```

 *Note: Edit the `_start.bat` file to where your program is stored to make the bat file a quick start button with no changing directories necessary.*

+**For more in-depth information about the program and how to use it, view the [Repository's Wiki](https://github.com/ptvrdy/dcat-us-v1.1-parser/wiki).**

 ## E. File Specific Information